dr. sarah king

 I am a Research Scientist at the Natural Resource Ecology Laboratory at Colorado State University and Co-Chair of the International Union for the Conservation of Nature (IUCN) Species Survival Commission Equid Specialist Group.

 I gained my B.Sc. and Ph.D. from Queen Mary, University of London.
 I have conducted research on small mammals in the U.S. and led conservation projects in Mongolia, but most of my career has been spent studying the behavior and ecology of wild and feral equids.
 My Ph.D. was one of the first studies on the behavioral ecology of Przewalski’s horses after their reintroduction to the wild in central Mongolia, and later I was Project Manager of a reintroduction effort of Przewalski’s horses in western Mongolia.
 For the last 10 years I worked in collaboration with USGS to lead behavioral aspects of research into feral horses and burros in the American west.
+In recognition of this I was appointed to the Bureau of Land Management National Wild Horse and Burro Advisory Board.

 Scroll down this page for a description of my research topics, with associated publications

 Many of my articles are open access so can be downloaded at no cost.
-Most can be dowloaded from my ResearchGate page or found on my Google Scholar page if not linked here.

 Please contact me for reprints if they are not publicly available.